This page contains information on how the Students' Union functions, such as:

 Our Memorandum & Articles can be found here

-What Is The Union Constitution & Bye Laws?
+What is the Union Constitution & Bye Laws?

 The Students' Union's constitution and bye-laws is a list of rules and regulations which the Students' Union works to.
 It covers areas such as Students' Union Officers’ powers, Union Council, our democratic structures, sports club and society regulations, the Union complaints procedure and our democratically passed policies.